BranchMetrics/ios-branch-deep-linking-attribution/README.md

 pod "Branch"
 ```

-### Download the raw files
+### Download the Raw Files

 You can also install by downloading the raw files below.

-Download code from here:
+* Download code from here:
 [https://s3-us-west-1.amazonaws.com/branchhost/Branch-iOS-SDK.zip](https://s3-us-west-1.amazonaws.com/branchhost/Branch-iOS-SDK.zip)

-The testbed project:
+* The testbed project:
 [https://s3-us-west-1.amazonaws.com/branchhost/Branch-iOS-TestBed.zip](https://s3-us-west-1.amazonaws.com/branchhost/Branch-iOS-TestBed.zip)

-Or just clone this project!

-### Register your app
+### Register Your App

-You can sign up for your own app id at [https://dashboard.branch.io](https://dashboard.branch.io)
+You can sign up for your own app id at [https://dashboard.branch.io](https://dashboard.branch.io).

-## Configuration (for tracking)
+## Configuration (for Tracking)

-For help configuring the SDK, please see the [iOS Quickstart Guide](https://github.com/BranchMetrics/Branch-Integration-Guides/blob/master/ios-quickstart.md).
+For help configuring the SDK, see the [iOS Quickstart Guide](https://github.com/BranchMetrics/Branch-Integration-Guides/blob/master/ios-quickstart.md).

 **Note**: Our linking infrastructure will support anything you want to build.
-If it doesn't, we'll fix it so that it does; just reach out to alex@branch.io with requests.
+If it doesn't, we'll fix it so that it does.
+Just reach out to alex@branch.io with requests.

-### Register a URI scheme direct deep linking (optional but recommended)
+### Register a URI Scheme Direct Deep Linking (Optional but Recommended)

 You can register your app to respond to direct deep links (yourapp:// in a mobile browser) by adding a URI scheme in the YourProject-Info.plist file.
 Make sure to change **yourapp** to a unique string that represents your app name.
-For complete instructions, go to [Register a URI scheme for direct deep linking.] (https://dev.branch.io/references/ios_sdk/#register-a-uri-scheme-direct-deep-linking-optional-but-recommended)
+For complete instructions, go to [Register a URI Scheme for Direct Deep Linking.] (https://dev.branch.io/references/ios_sdk/#register-a-uri-scheme-direct-deep-linking-optional-but-recommended)

-### Add your Branch Key to your project
+### Add Your Branch Key to Your Project

 After you register your app, your Branch Key can be retrieved on the [Settings](https://dashboard.branch.io/#/settings) page of the dashboard.
 Now you need to add it to YourProject-Info.plist (Info.plist for Swift).
-See [Add your Branch Key to your project] (https://dev.branch.io/references/ios_sdk/#add-your-branch-key-to-your-project) for step-by-step instructions.
+See [Add Your Branch Key to Your Project] (https://dev.branch.io/references/ios_sdk/#add-your-branch-key-to-your-project) for step-by-step instructions.

 #### URI Scheme Considerations
-Go to the [new documentation portal](https://dev.branch.io) for information about [URI Scheme Considerations](https://dev.branch.io/references/ios_sdk/#uri-scheme-considerations).
+Go to the new [Documentation Portal](https://dev.branch.io) for information about [URI Scheme Considerations](https://dev.branch.io/references/ios_sdk/#uri-scheme-considerations).

-### Get A Singleton Branch Instance
+### Get a Singleton Branch Instance

 All Branch methods require an instance of the main Branch object.
-Here's how you grab one.
+Here's how you can get one.
 It's stored statically and is accessible from any class.

 ####Methods